Upsolver/Documentation_Old/UpSQL/mapping-data-to-desired-scheme.md

 # Mapping Data To a Desired Schema

-UpSQL enabled to map your data into your desired schema.
+UpSQL enables to map your data into a desired schema.
 The process of such mapping in Upsolver is being done in two simple steps:

 1. Ingest your raw data to the Data Lake - this process is being done by configuring a Data Source in Upsolver.
 2. Map your data to a desired schema - this process is being done by configuring an Output using UpSql.